danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 ...
 ```
 Purged, generated, and build both native and raspberrypi fine; loaded to RPi and ran, same behaivor as without the startReadThread.

+Added debug Fw::Logger statements to see where the code wasn't working.

 ## Lessons Learned
  - Don't copy over the other components; add them to `/GpsApp/CMakeLists.txt` instead with `add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/../Ref/MathReceiver")`
  - Scrub though all the /Ref stuff, looking in anything copied over for the /Ref